Introducing Ello, a new social media network

 I am undeniably obsessed with all things social media.
-The amount of time I spend on my Samsung Note 3 and PC each day would shock and/or disgust most, so when I heard of Ello I was desperate to get my own account and thus be in on the ‘hype’.
+The amount of time I spend online each day would shock and/or disgust most.
+So, when I heard about Ello, I was desperate to get my own account and jump in on the ‘hype’.

 To create an account, you must be invited.
-It is an exclusive affair and a tedious wait for an invitation (it is still in the beta stage) as I know too well having only just accessed my account.
+It’s an exclusive affair and a tedious wait for an invitation.
+It’s still in its beta stage.

 “Next, pick a profile image, make it a hot one” had me giggling to no avail as I customised my header to a lovely floral print with ease (drag and drop again, it does come in handy).

 Ello is very minimalist in design and features (like Marmite, you will either love this about the website or loathe it), customisation isn’t a strong point.

 I soon got into the swing of things and began to add people with similar interests to me.
 On Ello you have your ‘Friends’ and ‘Noise’ steam alongside your notifications (lightning bolt icon) upon the left-hand side of the webpage.
 The ‘Friends’ stream holds your contacts feeds (recommended, related, random and search) and the ‘Noise’ stream allows you to select the posts you wish to see from your chosen people in an easy and accessible feed.